 (Optional: After pressing your transfer and slowly peeling off the transfer paper, we encourage you to reposition your garment on the heat press, lay a piece of parchment paper over the design, and pressing your garment again for another 7-8 seconds with heavy pressure.
 This will ensure if there are any "cold spots" in your heat press, all areas of the design will get the proper amount of heat exposure and pressure allowing the inks to properly adhere to the garment and will prevent the inks from lifting, cracking and/or peeling.)

-We do not recommend using Teflon sheets, butcher paper and/or pillows when pressing your transfer.
+We do not recommend using Teflon sheets, butcher paper and/or pillows when initially pressing your transfer, only during the second press.

 By purchasing this listing you agree to having some knowledge of the screen print process and how to use a transfer.
 I have outlined instructions within this listing but assume you understand the application process.